BDC Hamburger Icon

 Define and learn about your target market

 Your product is only feasible if it has a market.
-Before meeting with investors, you should identify your target market and understand them thoroughly, including their demographics and psychographics.
+Before meeting with investors, you should identify your target audience and thoroughly understand its members, including their demographics and psychographics.

 When you know your target audience, conduct beta testing or focus group research to get feedback from likely purchasers and improve your offering.
 The following questions are helpful: